nmezhenskyi/rcs/README.md

 dependencies (i.e., in a network of Raspberry Pis), the Native API would be a good choice.
 More importantly, you can use all three of these APIs simultaneously.

 In addition, you can disable APIs that you are not using.
-In the future it will also be possible to build a binary containing only APIs that you need.
+It is also possible to completely remove HTTP and/or gRPC APIs together with their related dependencies from the binary.
+To do this you need to use build tags `rmgrpc` and/or `rmhttp`.

 ### Native